astronomer/docs/learn/connections/bigquery.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 [BigQuery](https://cloud.google.com/bigquery) is Google's fully managed and serverless data warehouse.
-Integrating BigQuery with Airflow lets you execute BigQuery jobs from a DAG.
+Integrating BigQuery with Apache Airflow® lets you execute BigQuery jobs from a DAG.

 There are multiple ways to connect Airflow and BigQuery, all of which require a [GCP Service Account](https://cloud.google.com/docs/authentication#service-accounts):